Vnukovo Airlines Flight 2806: On the ground

+Terminal building at Prince Mohammad bin Abdulaziz International Airport in Medina.

 Medina airport was immediately closed, and the Russian airliner was moved to a remote stand.
-Supyan Arsaev demanded to be let into the cockpit to communicate their demands via radio, but the crew refused again.
-Despite threats to kill flight attendant Yulia Fomina and other hostages, the crew did not open the cockpit door.
-The terrorists had to negotiate with the Saudi authorities through the open entry door.
-The terrorists demanded an end to the fighting in Chechnya.
-Arsaev explained that the Russian authorities had taken everything from him due to the Second Chechen War: killed his relatives, bombed his house, and left him disabled.
+Supyan Arsaev again demanded that the hijackers be allowed into the cockpit so that they could transmit their demands via radio, to which the crew again refused.
+Despite repeated threats to kill flight attendant Yuliya Fomina and the other hostages, and to detonate an explosive device on board, the crew did not open the door to the cockpit.
+The hijackers were forced to negotiate with the Saudi authorities through the open entry door.
+They demanded an end to the fighting in Chechnya.
+Arsaev explained that the Russian authorities had taken everything from him with the Second Chechen War: they killed his relatives, bombed his house, and left him disabled.
 The hijackers wanted to draw the world's attention to the Chechen issue.
-In the short term, Arsaev demanded immediate refueling and a safe departure to Afghanistan.
+Arsayev's immediate demands included the prompt refueling of the aircraft and the guarantee of its unimpeded departure for Afghanistan.

-After food and a radio were delivered to the hijackers, they allowed 20 passengers (the sick, elderly, women, and children) to leave the plane, as well as the unconscious flight attendant Alexander Khromov.
-Since the airport was extremely hot (temperature +54°C), the terrorists allowed the flight attendants to open all the doors.
-Using this, about 15 passengers managed to escape through an emergency exit in the tail.
-However, the terrorists wounded three passengers to demonstrate their seriousness.
+After food and a radio were delivered to the hijackers, they allowed 20 passengers (the sick, elderly, women, and children) to leave the plane, as well as the unconscious flight attendant Aleksandr Khromov.
+Since the airport was extremely hot with a temperature of +54 C, the hijackers allowed the flight attendants to open all the doors.
+Using this, about 15 passengers managed to escape through an emergency exit in the rear.
+However, the hijackers wounded three passengers in retaliation to demonstrate the seriousness of their intentions.
 Realizing the passengers' escape, the terrorists locked all the hatches and doors, leaving only the one near the cockpit open.
 After another passenger, a Turkish citizen, escaped at night (under the pretext of smoking), the hijackers also closed this door.
-The aircraft's overheating was stabilized only at night after connecting an air conditioning unit.
-In negotiations, Saudi authorities stated that the hijackers' demands were unfeasible, and the plane would not be allowed to depart.
+The aircraft's overheating could only be alleviated at night, after connecting an air conditioning unit.
+As a result of the negotiations, representatives of Saudi Arabia stated that the hijackers' demands were unfulfillable and that they would not allow the plane to continue its flight.